 If you are pursuing a claim through one of our members, your solicitor would be most likely to use this service as a stopgap, whilst organising the funding to put more long-term case management arrangements in place.
 There would be no change for this service if you are using one of our solicitors – it comes as part of the wider package of support that we provide as you go through the process of making a claim.

 **A case manager acts on behalf of the brain-injured person (the client) and their family.
 They are medically trained and are usually qualified nurses, occupational therapists or physiotherapists.
 Once they have assessed the client’s needs they will usually make the appropriate arrangements to help improve the client’s quality of life – usually a combination of care, support, therapies and equipment.

-You can download a guide about what to expect of a case manager and how they might help below (produced by ILS).
+You can download a Brain Injury Group guide about what to expect of a case manager and how they might help below.

 Your Brain Injury Group solicitor may be able to secure interim payments for you to help pay for the ongoing services of a case manager and to implement their recommendations in order to improve your quality of life while the court case gets resolved.

 How can the Brain Injury Group help you?